dantleech/blog/content/posts/2026/01-30-space.md

 doing [one thing and doing it
 well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).

 ## Enforcing Boundaries

-Dan - you are suggesting that, like in the filmthe film  **Waynes World**, if you create order then it will follow.
+Dan - you are suggesting that, like in the film  **Waynes World**, if you create order then it will follow.
 That order facilitates order.
 That people are naturally inclined to order rather than chaos.
 That people are afraid of breaking the first window and will look for other solutions?